Consensus style guide

 For maintenance work in particular, it suffices to focus only on the PR's diff.
 Our goal in that case is just to avoid obvious deviations from the module's existing style choices.
 Specifically, it's OK to inspect only the diff itself along with its context -- eg whatever is available in the GitHub PR interface.
 As long that rendering doesn't show that the PR spoils something like intentional alignment for example, then the PR has no style problems.

-We run stylish-haskell
+We run fourmolu

 as a requirement for merging.
 The specific